dapi-co/DapiConnect-Android/README.md

         })
 	```
 3. Data, Payment, Metadata, User

 	You can use these to use our functions separately and build your own flow and UI.

-	For example

 	```kotlin
 		dapiApp.data.getIdentity(onSuccess = {